vespa-engine/blog/_posts/2023-11-09-announce-tokens-and-anonymous-endpoints.md

 ## Using data plane authentication tokens

-Using the token endpoint ([https://ed82e42a.eeafe078.z.vespa-app.cloud/](https://ed82e42a.eeafe078.z.vespa-app.cloud/)), we can add a standard Authorization HTTP header to data plane requests.
-For example as demonstrated below using curl:
+Using the token endpoint from the above screenshot, `https://ed82e42a.eeafe078.z.vespa-app.cloud/`, we can authenticate against it by adding a standard `Authorization` HTTP header to the data plane requests.
+For example as demonstrated below using [curl](https://curl.se/):

 ```shell
 curl -H "Authorization: Bearer vespa_cloud_...." https://ed82e42a.eeafe078.z.vespa-app.cloud/